lethang7794/aws-sa-associate-saac03/0000-notes/0500-AWS_FUNDAMENTALS.md

 ![Alt text](<images/Screenshot 2023-10-01 at 15.19.34 - [ASSOCIATESHARED]_AWS_Public_vs_Private_Services__.png>)

-> How many network zones are there in AWS?
+> [!NOTE] How many network zones are there in AWS?
 >
 > 2:
 >